WeblateOrg/weblate/docs/devel/review.rst

 More reports are accessible on the :guilabel:`Insights` tab, selecting :guilabel:`Translation reports`.

-The activity of the currently logged-in user can be seen by clicking on :guilabel:`Logged in as ...` from the usr menu on the top right.
+The activity of the currently signed in user can be seen by clicking on :guilabel:`Profile` from the user menu on the top right.

 Source strings checks
 ---------------------